 9. Painted Bamboo

-They usually assume a height of 40 to 60 feet, steadily arching with their foliage’s weight.
-The leaves are elongated and narrow, going up to 7 inches in length.
-Being non-invasive, these plants have an excellent root system, that further aids in controlling erosion.
+They usually assume 40 to 60 feet in height, steadily arching with their foliage’s weight.
+The leaves are elongated and narrow, going up to 7 inches long.
+Being non-invasive, these plants have an excellent root system that further aids in controlling erosion.